Feather, aka Doric, Indiana Swirl, Indiana Feather, Finecut & Feather. Manufactured by McKee Brothers ca. 1896, by Cambridge Glass Co. ca. 1902

 Berry set

-Water set with goblets and tumblers
+Water set; pitcher goblets and tumblers

 Syrup pitcher